starcoinorg/starcoin-cookbook/docs/02-getting-started/02-setup/07-private-network.md

 First, start one node as the genesis seed, which is already started if you follow the steps, and check your local ip address.

-Second, copy the genesis configuration file to a new directory.
+Second, copy the *genesis_config.json* configuration file of the genesis seed node to a new directory:

 ```shell
 cp ~/.starcoin/my_chain/genesis_config.json ~/.starcoin1/my_chain/
 ```

-Third, start other node using docker with following command.
+Third, start other node using docker with following command:

 ```shell
 docker run --name starcoin-p1 -d -v ~/.starcoin1/:/root/.starcoin/ starcoin/starcoin:latest /starcoin/starcoin -n my_chain:123 --seed /ip4/ip of genesis seed/tcp/9840/p2p/12D3KooWR1p3uxnWZ2rv5mZ3Sw2i8z3gabxNEHjgkPDC2pkk19Vp
 ```